 One of Prof. Broadshoulders' (from Zebra Girl) defining characteristics is a "Mr. Yuk" face branded onto his forehead.
 Turns out it was actually a demonic third eye, and by opening it he turned himself into a demon.

-Inverted in archcriminal Fructose Riboflavin's first appearence in The Inexplicable Adventures of Bob!.
+Inverted in archcriminal Fructose Riboflavin's first appearance in The Inexplicable Adventures of Bob!.
 He first appears disguised as a handsome, muscular human, and does all his ranty monologuing in that form.
 It's only after his scheme has failed that he drops the disguise as pointless, revealing his mildly creepy but not very frightening wizened old alien form.

 Sluggy Freelance features a random mook getting infected with a "Cheesy Bossmonster Virus", which is this trope in a tube.